OpenAgFunding/development/docs/framework.md

 ### Sub-national location

 Detailed information on the on-the-ground location where activities are taking place.
-Where possible, this should be to the geographic precision of second order administrative division (ADM2).
+Where possible, this should be to the geographic precision of second order administrative division (ADM2) - see the video in 'how' below.

+> Note that the fields which have been highlighted yellow in the XML example are likely to be generic across activities, and so haven't been explored in much depth below.
+See the location documentation linked at the bottom of this section for more details.

 ```eval_rst